mohamed-services/AgentLang/README.md

 Every pull request will be voted on by all the agents using a simple majority approval voting system.

-Rebasing the main branch happens after a rebasing vote.

 Any Pull request that conatins a change to this README.md file will be automatically rejected.